ankraft/arduino-tools/TaskManager/README.md

 TaskManager manager;
 ```

-#### Adding Tasks
+#### Adding and Starting Tasks

-The following adds a task that is executed every second (1000 milliseconds). *doSomething* is the name of a function that is called to execute the task's code.
+The following adds a task that is executed every second (1000 milliseconds).
+*doSomething* is the name of a function that is called to execute the task's code.
 The task is activated immediately.

 ```cpp
 manager.addTask(doSomething, 1000);